My Camino de Santiago: A journey of pain, resilience, and self-discovery!

 Surviving before the journey...

-This will be a different kind of text from the ones I’ve written before.
-I want to share my personal experience of walking the Camino de Santiago.
-And to help you understand the choices I made along the way, I need to tell you a little about myself.
+This text is different from what I usually write.
+Here I want to share my personal experience walking the Camino de Santiago.
+To make sense of the decisions I took along the way, I need to explain a bit of my background first.

-I was born with a malformation in both knees, and despite undergoing numerous surgeries, I still live with daily pain.
-Long walks are far from medically advisable—in fact, I was told not to do them at all.
-But the Camila who learned to live with pain also learned to pursue her dreams.
+I was born with a malformation in both knees.
+Despite several surgeries, I still live with daily pain.
+Long walks are not recommended in my case.
+In fact, I was told not to do them at all.
+But learning to live with pain also taught me something else: not to give up on what I want to do.

-Walking the Camino de Santiago (The Way of St. James) had been a dream of mine since childhood, ever since I read Paulo Coelho’s books.
-And what better opportunity to do it than now, living in Spain?
+Walking the Camino de Santiago had been a dream of mine since I was a child, ever since I read Paulo Coelho.
+And living in Spain felt like the right moment to finally do it.

-But before I even talk about the Camino de Santiago itself, I have to say—I barely made it there!
-I didn’t take any time off and, to fit all my days off into one month, I ended up making the crazy decision to work ten days in a row.
+But before talking about the Camino de Santiago itself, I have to say I almost did not make it there.
+I did not take any days off beforehand and, to fit all my holidays into one month, I made the slightly crazy decision to work ten days in a row.

-The night before my trip, I wrapped everything up and, of course, threw a few last-minute things into my backpack (who hasn’t?).
-I flew from Madrid to Santiago, arriving close to midnight.
-I stayed at Monte do Gozo, one of the most famous hostels on the Camino, but only for that night, as my adjusted itinerary wouldn’t include an overnight stop there later.
-The plan was simple: sleep as much as possible because, the next morning, I’d set off early for Sarria, ready to begin my journey.
+The night before the trip I finished sorting everything out and, as always, threw a couple of last minute things into my backpack.
+I flew from Madrid to Santiago and arrived close to midnight.
+I stayed at Monte do Gozo, one of the best known hostels on the Camino, but only for that night.
+With the way I had planned my stages, I would not be staying there again later on.
+The plan was simple.
+Sleep as much as possible and, the next morning, leave early for Sarria to start the journey.

 Day 1 - Sarria to Ferreiros (15km)

-I started the day by taking a BlaBlaCar to Lugo, followed by a bus to Sarria.
-The journey was exhausting, especially after such an intense few days.
-So, here’s a tip: pay a little extra and take a direct bus from Madrid to Sarria.
-It’s a six-hour ride, but it’s much more convenient, and you can even get some sleep.
+I started the day by taking a BlaBlaCar to Lugo and then a bus to Sarria.
+The journey was exhausting, especially after a few very intense days beforehand.
+So here is a tip: if you can, pay a bit more and take a direct bus from Madrid to Sarria.
+It takes around six hours, but it is far more comfortable and you can actually get some rest.

-Once in Sarria, I felt a bit lost trying to find where to get my pilgrim’s credential—a must-have to receive the Compostela and stay in public albergues.
-Eventually, I found it at Santa Marina Church, perched at the top of the town—a lovely little place, by the way.
+Once in Sarria, I spent some time walking around trying to figure out where to get my pilgrim credential.
+You need it to stay in public albergues and to receive the Compostela at the end.
+I eventually found it at Santa Marina Church, at the top of the town.
+A small place, but a nice one.

-The Camino is very well marked, with yellow arrows everywhere guiding the way.
-The route was stunning but tough—almost 15 km of steep inclines!
-For someone as out of shape as me, it was a real challenge.
+The Camino itself is clearly marked, with yellow arrows at every turn.
+The walk, however, was harder than I expected.
+Almost 15 km with constant climbs.
+For someone as out of shape as I was, it was a real challenge.

-After four hours, I finally arrived in Ferreiros, completely exhausted… Since I had left Sarria past midday, I arrived quite late.
-All I could do was take a much-needed shower, have the pilgrim’s menu, and head to bed early.
+After four hours, I finally reached Ferreiros, completely exhausted.
+Because I had left Sarria after midday, I arrived quite late.
+There was not much left to do.
+A shower, the pilgrim menu, and straight to bed.

 The pilgrim's menu is an affordable meal served in restaurants along the Camino de Santiago, typically including a starter, main course, dessert, and drink.